 Linux LVM is a logical volume manager for the Linux OS that manages disk drives and other data storage devices.
 Using it, It is possible to create single logical volumes on several physical disks, add and replace them in a running system, resize logical volumes, create various RAID configuration, and so on.
 You may read more about Linux LVM on this Wikipedia article: Logical Volume Manager (Linux) .

 Restorer Ultimate automatically detects disks from LVMs and creates their virtual volumes automatically.
 At the same time, Restorer Ultimate gives access to the components of the virtual LVM volumes (hard drives and images).

 If recognized components of an LVM volume, including disk images, are added to Restorer Ultimate later, it automatically adds them to their respective LVM volume.

 When an automatically created LVM volume is selected, Restorer Ultimate highlights its components.

 Restorer Ultimate shows the components of the LVM volume on its LVM Components tab.
-Right-click the LVM volume and select Setup LVM Components on the shortcut menu.
+Control-click the LVM volume and select Setup LVM Components on the contextual menu.

 Restorer Ultimate shows broken virtual LVM volumes in pink.